tconfrey/BrainTool/support.md

 By default Chrome hides installed extensions under the little jigsaw piece icon on the nav bar.
 If the BrainTool extension installed correctly you can see it by clicking the jigsaw piece.
 You can pin it permanently to the nav bar by clicking the pushpin icon.

 ## I see 'Error Authenticating'
-Google uses what are called 'third-party cookies' to store its information.
+Google uses what are called 'third-party cookies' to store account information.
 These kinds of cookies are also used by various other web tracking sites.
 To avoid such tracking, some users disable third party cookies in their Chrome settings.
 If you have done so BrainTool will not be able to save your data and will fail to launch.
 You can add an exemption for accounts.google.com in your Chrome settings.
 Doing so and restarting BrainTool should solve the problem.
+(NB do not click the box titled 'Including Third-party cookies on this site'.)

 ## After clicking Authorize GDrive nothing happens
 Related to the above, some security and privacy related extensions stop web pages from sending messages to third party sites, in some cases I cannot catch this as an error.
 Privacy Badger is an example of such a site.
 You will need to disable such extensions for the braintool.org url.